 Upright

 The most popular variety of upright lettuce is romaine.
-A stable for caesar salads, its firm leaves easily hold up to heavy dressings.
-It has a sharper flavor than cabbage-type lettuces.
+A stable for Caesar salads, its firm leaves easily hold up to heavy dressings.
+It has a sharper flavor than cabbage-type lettuce.

 Onions